risc0/website/docs/faq.md

 ## ZKP System
 <details closed>
 <summary>Q:
-What is a zero-knowledge proof?
+What is an argument of correct execution?
 </summary>
 <br/>
 A:
-To simplify slightly, zero-knowledge proofs are a protocol between a 'prover' and a 'verifier'.
+Zero-knowledge proofs are a protocol between a 'prover' and a 'verifier'.
 With this protocol, the prover can run an agreed-upon function F, passing it secret input and generating both a public output and a 'receipt' of F’s correct execution.
 The prover can send this receipt to the verifier, who can then check it, and presuming it checks correctly, the verifier can be very sure that prover ran the function correctly and that it produced a specific output.
 </details>
  <br/>